Neutral Toned Christmas Tree Featuring Presents Underneath

 8. Gray Ombre

-Gray Ombre Christmas Tree
+Gray Ombre Style Minimalist Christmas Tree

 Although silver-gray tones have now become quite popular to use for the color scheme of a Christmas tree, there’s a new trend worth considering.
 Check out the modern vibe exuded by this gray ombre design that seems perfect for a minimalist home.
 Different shades of gray blend together pleasantly while allowing the eye to focus on the beautiful texture of the tree.
 If getting a new artificial Christmas tree with an ombre effect sounds like too much work, you can recreate the same effect with the help of decorations in muted shades of gray.